-c.
-Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, Jordan, and Somalia d.
+b.
+Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, Jordan, and c.
 Use "IF" (Iraqi Freedom) for the Arabian Peninsula Areas (the Persian Gulf, the Red Sea, the Gulf of Oman, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, the Gulf of Aden, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates and the airspace above such locations).

-See boxes 13a, 13b, and 13c on page 17; also see Pub.
-3, Armed Forces' Tax Guide, for a list of the locations within the designated combat zones and qualified hazardous duty
+See boxes 13a, 13b, and 13c on page 19; also see Pub.
+3, Armed Forces' Tax Guide, for a list of the locations within the designated combat zones and qualified hazardous duty areas.

 Example.
-For a \$4,000 IRA contribution designated for Enduring Freedom for the tax year 2007, enter "4000" in box 13a, "2007" in box 13b, and "EF" in box 13c only.
+For a \$4,000 IRA contribution designated for Enduring Freedom for the tax year 2008, enter "4000" in box 13a, "2008" in box 13b, and "EF" in box 13c only.
 Make no entry in box 1 or box 10.

 Repayment of qualified reservist distributions.
-Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes14a (amount) and 14b (with indicator code "QR").
+Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes 14a (amount) and 14b (with indicator code "QR")

 Military death gratuities and servicemembers' group life insurance (SGLI) payments.
 Recipients of military death gratuities and SGLI payments may contribute amounts received to a Roth IRA, up to the amount of the gratuity or SGLI payment less any amounts contributed to Coverdell ESAs.
 Report the amount of the rollover contribution in box 2 only.
-See section 408A(e)(2), and Notice 2010-15, available at www.irs.gov/irb/2010-06_IRB/ ar09.html, for more information on limitations.
+See section 408A(e)(2), and Notice 2010-15, 2010-06 I.R.B.
+390, available at www.irs.gov/irb/2010-06\IRB/ar09.html, for more information on limitations.